rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Range 0 to 15 to specify the pattern for the paging beep sequence.</p>
+Range 0 to 15 to specify the pattern for the paging beep sequence.
 ####Access